 Operation Anthropoid and the Butcher of Prague

-The Butcher of Prague or The Blond beast is just two of many nicknames of Reinhard Heydrich.
+The Butcher of Prague or The Blond Beast are just two of many nicknames of Reinhard Heydrich.
 He arrived in Prague in September 1941 as a new governor of Czech lands.
 Immediately persecutions of Czech political and intellectual personalities began.
 Heydrich also gave orders to establish a Jewish ghetto Terezín (Theresienstadt).
-It was the time of fear for every Czech citizen, regardless of the religion.
+It was a time of fear for every Czech citizen, regardless of religion.

-Heydrich eventually paid for what he did to Czechs.
-This is when president in-exile, Edvard Beneš, came to the stage.
-With a help of British army, hundreds of Czechoslovakian soldiers in exile were trained to return.
-Their order was to help local resistance eliminated by Heydrich.
+Heydrich eventually paid for what he did to the Czechs.
+This is when the president in exile, Edvard Beneš, came to the stage.
+With the help of the British army, hundreds of Czechoslovakian soldiers in exile were trained to return.
+Their order was to help local resistance be eliminated by Heydrich.
 However, two of these soldiers had a different mission, to assassinate Heydrich.

 Did you know?
 SS-Obergruppenfuhrer Reinhard Heydrich was one of the most important Nazi generals.
 He was chief of the Reich Main Security Office (including the Gestapo, Kripo, and SD).
 In 1942, Heydrich chaired the Conference in Wansee, which formed the Final Solution of the Jewish Question.
 He helped organise Kristallnacht in November 1938.